arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }

 void loop() {
-  // Check if the IP details have been fetched.
+  // Check if the IP details have been fetched;
-  // If not, call the function to fetch IP details,
+  // if not, call the function to fetch IP details,
-  // Set the flag to true after fetching. if (!dataFetched) {
+  // set the flag to true after fetching if (!dataFetched) {
     fetchIPDetails();
     dataFetched = true;